Laser Dentistry Bismarck

 Bid the unpleasant dental drill good-bye!
 At our Bismarck office, we utilize laser dentistry and the Waterlase® in place of the drill to clear out early decay, often without anesthesia.
 This is a wonderful method for treating cavities and preparing them for white fillings.

 This procedure involves the connective tissues in the mouth called frenulums.
 This tissue is meant to keep certain oral structures in place, as they are found beneath the tongue, within the upper and lower lip, and in the cheek.
 When frenulum tissue is too short or ill-situated, it can impede function, increase tooth sensitivity, and promote a receding gumline.
 Fortunately, restrictive frenulums may be safely removed with laser dentistry.

 This is one of the more popular procedures in laser dentistry, favored for its rich cosmetic results.
 Dr. Heringer's use of the laser allows him to affect gums that are proportionate with your teeth and smile as a whole.
 Laser gum recontouring, also called gum reshaping or a gum lift, is ideal for correcting a "gummy" smile; the laser technology reduces the gums without the effects of pain or bleeding from a scalpel.

 Laser Periodontal Therapy

-Because more than half of all Americans will experience periodontal disease, Dr. Heringer utilizes the laser to comfortably treat bacteria beginning with the mildest form of gingivitis.
+Because more than half of all Americans will experience periodontal disease, Dr. Heringer and the dental hygienists utilize the laser to comfortably treat bacteria beginning with the mildest form of gingivitis.
 Our goal is to keep periodontal disease from eventually forcing the loss of a tooth.